philfung/awesome-reliable-robotics/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A collection of robotics research papers demonstrating reliability and robustness in the real world.
+A collection of robotics research papers that demonstrate reliability and robustness in the real world.

+Prerequisites:
+- research must include real-world results
+- emphasis on research accompanied by reproducible code

 Common themes include:

-- reward learning from human feedback and interventions
+- Reward learning from human feedback and interventions

-- value / progress estimation
+- Value and progress estimation

-Open to PR!
+Contributions are welcome!

 ---